Massively Parallel Algorithms for Small Subgraph Counting

-\paragraph{Computing the induced subgraph.} Second, it is unclear how to compute the induced subgraph on each machine without exceeding the total allowed space of $\tilde{O}(m)$.
-We tackle this challenge by using a \emph{globally known} hash function $h:V\times [\mM] \rightarrow {0,1}$, to indicate whether vertex $v$ is sampled in the $i^{\textrm{th}}$ machine.
-By requiring that the hash function will be known to all machines, we can efficiently compute which edges to send to each machine, i.e., which edges belong to the subgraph $G[V_i]$.
-However, in order for all machines to be able to compute the hash function, it has to be of limited space.
-Hence we cannot hope for a fully independent function, rather we can only use an $(S/\log n)$-wise independent hash function.
-Still, we manage to show, that we are able to handle the dependencies introduced by the above, even if we allow as little as $O(\log n)$-independence.
+The trivial strategy of sampling vertices into the machines and querying for all possible edges between any pair of two vertices takes total space at least $\sum_{i = 1}^\mM X_i^2$ where $X_i$ is the number of vertices sampled to each machine $i$.
+In general, this approach requires much larger than $\tO(m)$ space.
+We tackle this challenge by using a \emph{globally known} hash function $h:V\times [\mM] \rightarrow \{0,1\}$, to indicate whether vertex $v$ is sampled in the $i^{\textrm{th}}$ machine.
+By requiring that the hash function is known to all machines, we can efficiently compute which edges to send to each machine, i.e., which edges belong to the subgraph $G[V_i]$.
+However, in order for all machines to be able to compute the hash function, the hash function has to use limited space.
+Hence, we cannot hope for a fully independent function, rather we can only use an $(S/\log n)$-wise independent hash function.
+Still, we manage to show that we are able to handle the dependencies introduced by the hash function, even if we allow as little as $O(\log n)$-independence.

-\paragraph{High probability bound on the size of the induced subgraphs.} The next challenge is in proving that with high probability, the sizes of the induced subgraphs do not exceed the allowed space per machine.
-To achieve this, we deal separately with \emph{light} and \emph{heavy} vertices.
-For light vertices it is fairly straightforward to bound their contribution to the number of edges in $G[V_i]$, since their total number of edges is small to begin with.
-For heavy vertices, we use a variation of Chernoff's inequality that is suitable for bounded dependence variables, and prove that their ``sampled" degree behaves as expected.